EMFE2022/EMFE_DEMO/README.md

 $   self.m.control_gradient_con = ConstraintList(rule=self._control_gradient_con(self.m, self.ncp))
 $   self.m.noncollocation_point_error_con = ConstraintList(rule=self._noncollocation_point_error_con(self.m, self.ncp))
 # The optimized result in folder output/Lander/opt_EMFE_2023_04_26_14_22_38_template
 # For a better demonstration, the initial value given here is the result of EMFE.
-Compared with initial data, the result becomes the same as solving the problem just formulated by Simultaneous Approach (the result of opt() function)
+Compared with initial data, the result becomes just like solving the problem just formulated by Simultaneous Approach except the effection of control_gradient_con
 # The result of the opt() function can be used as the initial value too, and have no difference with EMFE result because of load_MFE_data_flag.
-But due to initial value sensitivity, it may be necessary toto add control_gradient_con and noncollocation_point_error_con gradually
+But due to initial value sensitivity, it may be necessary to add control_gradient_con and noncollocation_point_error_con gradually

 #################### STEP 2 ###########################
 # Then use the result of the problem just solved as the initial data to solve the complete EMFE problem